Build Back Better Initiative and the Future of Green Technology

 For any generator of renewable energy, ensuring that excess energy can be stored correctly is a cornerstone of the overall impact and performance of the wind or solar installation.
-As battery energy storage costs continue to decline, and other novel energy storage methods become commonplace, these new tax credits provide a foothold needed for those technologies to take root in today’s rapidly-changing electrical grid.
+As battery energy storage costs continue to decline, and other novel energy storage methods become commonplace, these new tax credits provide a foothold needed for those eco-friendly technologies to take root in today’s rapidly-changing electrical grid.

 Under the new legislation, the ITC includes expanded coverage of eligible energy storage technology and also secures funding for grants and loans for certain electric cooperatives to purchase and deploy renewable energy systems and improvements.